 If you calculate the lift of a heli rotor or even of a propeller, you get a value larger than the real measured one.
 (Due to vortex effects.)
 This is considered in the simulation, but with a old theory by Prantl, which is known to give still too large.
-This is corrected by this token, default: 1 flapmin: Minimum flapping angle.
-(Should normally never reached) flapmax: Maximum flapping angle.
-(Should normally never reached)
+This is corrected by this token, default: 1

-flap0: Flapping angle at no rotation, i.e. -5

-dynamic: this changes the reactions speed of the rotor to an input. normally 1 (Maybe there are rotors with a little faster reaction, than use a value a little greater than one.
+- flapmin: Minimum flapping angle.
+(Should normally never reached) - flapmax: Maximum flapping angle.
+(Should normally never reached) - flap0: Flapping angle at no rotation, i.e. -5 - dynamic: this changes the reactions speed of the rotor to an input. normally 1 (Maybe there are rotors with a little faster reaction, than use a value a little greater than one.
 A value greater than one will result in a more inert, system.
-Maybe it's useful for simulating the rotor of the Bell UH1 rellenflaphinge: The relative length from the center of the rotor to the flapping hinge.
-Can be taken from pictures of the helicopter (i.e. O for Bell206, about 0.05 for most rotors) For rotors without flapping hinge (where the blade are twisted instead, i.e. Bo 105, Lynx) use a mean value, maybe 0.2.
-This value has a extreme result in the behavior of the rotor $\lceil F/r \rceil$ sharedflaphinge: determines, if the rotor has one central flapping hinge (="1") for the blades (like the Bell206 or the tail rotor of the Bo 105), default is "0".

-delta3: Some rotors have a delta3 effect, which results in a decreasing of the incidence when the rotor is flapping.
+Maybe it's useful for simulating the rotor of the Bell UH1 - rellenflaphinge: The relative length from the center of the rotor to the flapping hinge.
+Can be taken from pictures of the helicopter (i.e. 0 for Bell206, about 0.05 for most rotors) For rotors without flapping hinge (where the blade are twisted instead, i.e. Bo 105, Lynx) use a mean value, maybe 0.2.
+This value has a extreme result in the behavior of the rotor [F/r] - sharedflaphinge: determines, if the rotor has one central flapping hinge (="1") for the blades (like the Bell206 or the tail rotor of the Bo 105), default is "0". - delta3: Some rotors have a delta3 effect, which results in a decreasing of the incidence when the rotor is flapping.
 A value of 0 (as most helicopters have) means no change in incidence, a value of 1 result in a decreases of one degree per one degree flapping.

-So delta3 is the proportional factor between flapping and decrease of incidence.
-I.e. the tail rotor of a Bo105 has a delta3 of 1. $\,$ delta: A factor for the damping constant for the flapping.
+So delta3 is the propertienal factor between flapping and delta: A factor for the damping constant for the flapping.
 1 means a analytical result, which is only a approximation.
 Has a very strong result in the reaction of the rotor system on control inputs.

+So delta3 is the proportional factor between flapping and decrease of incidence.
+I.e. the tail rotor of a Bo105 has a delta3 of 1.

 In some publications delta3 is described by an angle.
-The value in YASim is the atan of this angle translift-maxfactor: Helicopters have "translational lift", which is due to turbulence.
+The value in YASim is the atam of this angle translift-maxfactor: Helicopters have "translational lift", which is due to turbulence.
 In forward flying the rotor gets less turbulence air and produces more lift.
 The factor is the quotient between lift at high airspeeds to the lift at hover (with same pitch).